Faraday-R-Lab/.github/profile/README.md

 <!--   profile-green-animate -->
 ![My Local Image](./Green-Hydrogen.jpg)

-Research in our lab focuses on three main aspects: measuring transport and structural properties by developing novel characterization tools, modeling transport processes and device performance using pore-scale simulations, and making customized materials targeted for specific applications based on the findings and results of the other two steps.
-We are also highly interested in visualization of porous materials using x-ray tomography, and extracting previously unimaginable information via quantitative analysis on the resultant volumetric images.
-This aspect of our work actually bridges all three of the main themes.

-PMEAL is run by Prof. Jeff Gostick and is located at the University of Waterloo, in the Department of Chemical Engineering.
-For more information on the type of projects being pursued by the PMEAL team, take a look at the Publications page, or check out Prof. Gostick’s Google Scholar page.
+PMEAL is run by Prof. [Prof. Sai Gu](https://scholar.google.com/citations?user=EufoqsMAAAAJ&hl=en&oi=ao). and is located at the University of Warwick, in the School of Engineering.
+For more information on the type of projects being pursued by the GEDPL team, take a look at the Publications page, or check out Google Scholar profile of [Prof. Sai Gu](https://scholar.google.com/citations?user=EufoqsMAAAAJ&hl=en&oi=ao).

-The GEDPL group develops several software packages for the analysis of hydrogen energy,to provide insights both on mechanism and public interest.

 For a list of our group's publications , please visit the Google Scholar profile of [Prof. Sai Gu](https://scholar.google.com/citations?user=EufoqsMAAAAJ&hl=en&oi=ao).